Getting your Trinity Audio player ready...

 Walking through the kitchen area, she opened and shut the cabinets.
 Along the way, she lifted and examined several candy jars.
 Her nosiness seemed cute—more human than animal.

-Thinking of him jostled a crazy idea.
+That jostled a crazy idea.
 When I was meditating, both Nightshade and Shellie appeared in the Void.

 I locked the door, ran upstairs, and grabbed Rules of the Black Arts for Advanced Users.
 Surprisingly, the book shone pristinely, even after all the rain and other damaging conditions it had endured.